Keyring service consumers require a keyring plugin to be installed. MySQL provides these plugin choices:

 If the plugin fails to initialize, check the server error log for diagnostic messages.

-If no keyring plugin is available when a server component tries
+If no keyring plugin is available when a component tries to

-to access the keyring service, the service cannot be used by
+access the keyring service, the service cannot be used by that

-that component.
-As a result, the component may fail to
+component.
+As a result, the component may fail to initialize or

-initialize or may initialize with limited functionality.
-For
+may initialize with limited functionality.
+For example, if

-encrypted tablespaces when it initializes, it attempts to access
+tablespaces when it initializes, it attempts to access the

 InnoDB can access only unencrypted